A-G course lists

 UC-CSU comparison matrix

 Students, parents and counselors often try to sort out the differences in admissions criteria between the University of California (UC) and the California State University (CSU) systems.
 The UC-CSU Comparison of Minimum Requirements for Freshman Admission [PDF] is a collaborative effort to highlight both the similarities and differences in the admissions requirements for these two systems.

 University of California admissions

-The UC undergraduate admissions website provides prospective students, their parents, and high school and community college counselors with comprehensive information about admissions, selection policies and financial aid, as well as a look at each of the 9 undergraduate UC campuses.
+The UC Undergraduate Admissions website provides prospective students, their parents, and high school and community college counselors with comprehensive information about admissions, applicant selection policies and financial aid, as well as a look at each of the 9 undergraduate UC campuses.